Insurance Agency M&A: How Brokers Overcharge

 ✅ Ensure the deal works long-term (buyer doesn't default, clients are taken care of)

 These goals are NOT aligned.
 For the broader question of whether any broker makes sense for your agency, see do you need a broker to sell your agency.
+If you decide to negotiate without one, the LOI is where you keep or lose price, structure terms (see letter of intent for an insurance agency sale).

 After you close, the broker disappears.
 If: